 What’s the difference between a Chinese Sourcing & Trading Company?

-to ask candidates when recruiting people for our sourcing team and a lot of them find it difficult to establish a clearly distinction.
+This is one of the favorite questions that I like to ask candidates when recruiting people for our sourcing team and a lot of them find it difficult to establish a clearly distinction.
 Among a lot of our clients also the line seems to be blurred and a lot of people believe that a sourcing and a trading company is one and the same thing.

 There are good reasons for why this line is blurred as sourcing & trading companies often step into each other’s domain so I will cover that in a future post.
 However, I hope I can address some of the key difference between a sourcing company & trading company in this post.